Athlete/athlete-api-docs/resources/events.rst

       }
     }

-The most important data here (I won't detail info about Event and User, refer to the docs for each resource):
+The most important data here (I won't detail info about EventInstance and User, refer to the docs for each resource):

     :active: IMPORTANT!
-This field indicates if the event is still undergoin for this user.
-This means if this is True, then all workouts uploaded by this user will count toward this event.
+This field indicates if the event instance is still undergoin for this user.
+This means if this is True, then all workouts uploaded by this user will count toward this event instance.
-    :description: This is the description the user gave about his participation in this event.
+    :description: This is the description the user gave about his participation in this event instance.
     :participant_url: This is the full web participant URL.
     :total_miles_logged: Total miles logged by this participant (ran, walked, cycled).
-    :amount_per_mile: This is the amount of money raised by this user for this event.
+    :amount_per_mile: This is the amount of money raised by this user for this event instance.
 Each mile the user runs, he'll get this value in money for the cause he's running for.
 You can use this value (and total_miles_logged) to compute the total money raised by this user at this point in time.
-    :user_goal_in_miles: This is the user's goal for this event.
+    :user_goal_in_miles: This is the user's goal for this event instance.
 This is set by the user and as the name implies, it's in miles.

 Some of the most prominent resources bellow: